Montana Cabin Home Tour

 The Living Room addition is lower than the main cabin and has made the cabin much more enjoyable with our large family.
 We chose to do stained concrete floors and put the heating inside the floor.
 It gets below zero often in the winter and the floors are always warm in the winter which we love.

 I decorated the living room areas in darker colors to blend in with the original part of the cabin.
 The white buffalo and mountain goat are made from real animal skins on the Navajo Indian Reservation in New Mexico.
-They were a gift from my Mother-in law.
-I think they are the perfect addition!
+They were a gift from my Mother-in law and I think they are the perfect addition!

 The Kitchen and Entry Way